TERREMEMBER/znbase/docs/content/v1.3/admin/yb-ctl.md

                         cluster
   --verbose             If specified, will log internal debug messages to
                         stderr.
-  --install-if-needed   With this option, if YugabyteDB is not yet installed
+  --install-if-needed   With this option, if ZNbaseDB is not yet installed
                         on the system, the latest version will be downloaded and installed automatically.
 ```